 There’s a reason why cash is often labeled “king”.
 It’s the very thing that keeps your company going.
 It keeps the lights on, enables you to pay your staff, and gives you the means to do great things for your customers.
 And for obvious reasons, you need to have enough cash flowing through your business in order to survive and thrive.

 Unfortunately, a variety of factors (the economy, bad business decisions, global pandemics, etc.) have put many retailers in a cash crunch—a situation in which you don’t have enough funds to operate successfully or normally.
 If you find yourself in this spot, don’t fret.
 There are a lot of steps you can take to get out of the crunch and free up cash in your business.

 Cash flow is the amount of money that’s going in and out of your business.
 The flow of cash is initiated by two things: Money coming in thanks to your customers making purchases and money going out through business expenses such as your inventory, staffing costs, operating bills, etc.

-Healthy cash flow happens when you more money flowing in, while the opposite scenario — i.e., having higher expenses and not enough income — puts you in a cash crunch.
+Healthy cash flow happens when you have more money flowing in, while the opposite scenario — i.e., having higher expenses and not enough income — puts you in a cash crunch.

 How to improve cash flow

-Now that you have a basic understanding of cash flow, let’s discuss how can improve it.
+Now that you have a basic understanding of cash flow, let’s discuss how you can improve it.
 Below are some action steps for freeing up more cash in your retail business.